fast-aircraft-design/FAST-OAD/docs/index.rst

 .. note::

-    Since version 1.0, FAST-OAD aims at providing a stable core software to propose a safe base for development of custom models.
+    Since version 1.3, FAST-OAD has its core features in `FAST-OAD-core <https://pypi.org/project/fast-oad-core/>`_ package, while the legacy
+    models are in `FAST-OAD-CS25 <https://pypi.org/project/fast-oad-cs25/>`_ package.

+    Yet, installing FAST-OAD keeps installing both FAST-OAD-core and FAST-OAD-CS25.

-    Models in FAST-OAD are still a work in progress.
+    Models in FAST-OAD-CS25 are still a work in progress.